-We love a good preschool sensory activity in my classroom!
+Let students help you create a space-themed preschool sensory activity for the classroom.
+While it’s true that we enjoy any of the preschool sensory activities, this one was truly out of this world!
 The kiddos helped me put together this outer space sensory bin when we were learning about space.
 It was so well-loved that we kept it out, in one form or another, for almost three weeks!

 space-themed preschool sensory activity

 I may get commissions for purchases made through links in this post.